Hippogriff/Word-Recognition/README.md

 2. LSTM for the language modeling task.
 GRU can be used also, that will give faster computation and requires lesser memory.

-3. *TODO*: Attentional modeling for selectively focus on part of the word.

 This network can be used for other image captioning, only difference is that the input to the lstm will be word vectors rather than character vectors.